jlangr/ccode2/continuous-design.md

 The first `for` loop is likely a defect.

-In any case, extracting small implementation details into intention-revealing functions streamlines code with `retrieveWords`:
+In any case, extracting small implementation details into intention-revealing functions streamlines code in `retrieveWords`:

 ```
 const joinQuoted = words =>